Permafrost/Tundra/SERVICES.md

     * `timeout`: optional XML duration specifying the time to wait for a response from the FTP server before timing out and terminating the request.
 Defaults to PT1M (1 minute).

+    By default, files will first be renamed to include the suffix `.tmp` on the FTP server prior to being retrieved, to ensure no other processes have locked the file or are currently writing to it.
+To disable this feature, set the query string parameter `rename` to `false`:

+        ftp://user:password@server:port/directory/*.txt?rename=false

   * `ftps`: refer to `ftp`.
   * `sftp`: processes each file matching the given `$source` URI with the given processing `$service`.
 The file component of the URI